 R&D investment should increase

 In 2016, Germany once more just missed the Lisbon goal: The R&D share in GDP was only 2.93 percent.
-Therefore, further efforts are needed to pursue the "3.5 percent target", which is backed in politics and industry.
+Therefore, further efforts are needed to pursue the target of "3.5 percent by 2025", which is backed in politics and industry.
 Here, further and adequate public administration incentives for research investments in additional projects or projects involving higher risks could be helpful.
 Most OECD countries apply this instrument.

 Fiscal incentives for research for all companies would noticeably increase the R&D spending while contributing welfare gains to the overall economy.
 This is emphasised by several studies and expert bodies.
 Furthermore, the German national economy could benefit from some 750 million euros annually through extra tax revenues and from the use of technical progress.
 Thus, there would be soon a "return on investment" for the federal budget.

 Fiscal R&D incentives - additionally to project funding - make sense in regulatory terms, because they leave the choice of research topics to the companies, they are unbureaucratic to handle, and individual sectors or companies are neither preferred nor put at a disadvantage.